AlecPatsey/Imbalanced-Data/README.md

 To use LogisticRegressionFraud.R and TreesFraud.R you must change the data variable in each file to the engineered fraud dataset that we created in the first part of the analysis.

+For the models, I am using a premade function that is stored in another R file called 'myfunctions.R'.
+P2 creates a train/test split given a proportion.
+P3 creates a train/test/val split given proportions.
+Also includes a function for Euclidean distance.
+Feel free to save it for future use.
+It is loaded by storing the R file on your local machine and accessing it via the source command and pointing to the directory location.

+If you don't want to use these functions, you can just create your own train/test via whatever method you prefer.

 ## Presentation for Teaching

 I opted out of using Rmarkdown and instead chose to present results in presentation format